It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 They don't want to cure these things.

-They're happy, in fact, to see people suffer like Mr. Fox is in his ad.
+They're happy, in fact, to see people suffer like Mr Fox is in his ad.

-Mark Howpern, the political director of ABC News, he's one of the writers of the daily publication ABC News, The Note.
+He's one of the writers of the daily publication ABC News, The Note.

-And Mr. Halpert appeared on the O'Reilly factor earlier this week, in which he said the National Press Corps is justifiably looked upon with suspicion by conservatives, and the National Press Corps is in dire need of reform if it wishes to regain their confidence.
+And Mr. Halperin appeared on the O'Reilly Factor earlier this week, in which he said the National Press Corps is justifiably looked upon with suspicion by conservatives, and the national press corps is in dire need of reform if it wishes to regain their confidence, especially since reform is a sound business strategy.

-Those are the words of ABC News political director Mark Halperin on the O'Reilly factor earlier this week.
+Those are the words of ABC News political director Mark Halperin on the O'Reilly Factor earlier this week.

-He said, in this country we've got these old news organizations, the major networks, ABC, uh the New York Times, the Washington Post, these organizations have been around a long time, and for 40 years, conservatives have looked with suspicion at them.
+He said, in this country, we've got these old news organizations, the major networks, ABC, the New York Times, the Washington Post.

 I think we got a chance in these last two weeks to prove to conservatives that we understand their grievances.